apacha01/practice-python/pandas.md

 ##### Parsing XML

 You can read the explanation of how it works (with `lxml` library an such) [here](https://wesmckinney.com/book/accessing-data#io_file_formats_xml).
 But pandas simplifies the process with the `read_xml` function.
 So just pass the path to your `.xml` file to `read_xml` and the result is a DataFrame.

+### Binary Data Formats

+You can read binary data with Python’s built-in `pickle` module, but pandas objects all have a `to_pickle` method that writes the data to disk in pickle format.
+Pickle files are in general readable only in Python.
+You can read any "pickled" object stored in a file by using the built-in `pickle` directly, or even more conveniently using `read_pickle`.

+> [!WARNING]
+> `pickle` is recommended only as a short-term storage format.
+Since it is hard to guarantee the format will be stable over time; an object pickled today may not unpickle with a later version of a library.

+Pandas has built-in support for several other open source binary data formats, such as HDF5, ORC, and Apache Parquet (you'd need to install a package, like `pyarrow` for the `read_parquet`).